 Why Do Crypto Whales Matter?

 Whales tend to trade in millions of dollars, which often directly lead to price swings and market turns.
-When whales buy into an asset, this signals a growing demand of that specific coin to the crypto community, who tend to follow suit.
-When a whale sells or “dumps,” a large portion of its holdings, price volatility follows in its wake.
+When whales buy into a crypto asset, this signals a growing demand of that specific coin to the crypto community, who tend to follow suit.
+When a whale sells or “dumps” a large portion of its holdings, price volatility follows in its wake.

 “Crypto markets are generally quite thin, meaning that sales or purchases of bigger amounts can shift prices significantly higher or lower,” said Lars Seier Christensen, chairman of privacy-first blockchain Concordium and founder of online trading platform Saxo Bank.
 “Therefore, the trading actions of such whales are followed with interest in order to try to predict price moves.”